AakashSundarS/Profanity-Checker/README.md

 # Profanity-Checker
 This is a small upgrade to the already existing PyPI package "profanity-filter"...

 #  Usage and Installation:

 ### For Linux:

-Run the following commands in your bash terminal:
 ```bash
 $ git clone https://github.com/AakashSundarS/Profanity-Checker.git
 $ chmod +x requirements.sh